 Weiner points to the actions and materials that people use every day; each beam in the work expressing a shift in mood and intention, and representing another stage in the equation that Weiner has set up.
 In describing the installation in an interview he noted, “It’s a matter (of) how we give value to things.
 Everything that can be admired is within the realm of possibility.”

 Paris-based artist Claire Fontaine’s work is a collection of neon, video, sculpture, painting, and text that often represents her political viewpoints and existential thoughts.
-After lifting her name from a popular brand of school notebooks, Fontaine declared herself a “readymade artist,” and has been specializing in neo-conceptual works since 2004.
 She leans into her freshness and youth to represent her search for subjective emancipation.
 Fontaine’s whimsical sign reading Have Cake & Eat It suitably hangs in Aventura Mall’s Treats Food Hall, reminding visitors they can have it all.

 Jaume Plensa’s work integrates a wide variety of materials and he is inspired by spoken and written texts.
 Letters created from stainless steel form the framework of the contemplative figure in this sculpture and literally create a vocabulary of the body.
 Seated upon a rock, Plensa’s universal man, which the artist based on himself, reflects upon the world around him and invites viewers to create their own meaning.